Guest Speakers

 College Now | Brooklyn College

-Pieranna Pieroni believes in the transformative power of education–for teachers, learners and communities.
-For 30 years, she has taught, mentored, collaborated with, and learned from young people from diverse backgrounds in formal and informal settings.
-Pieroni is director of College Now, a college transition program for New York City public high school students, at Brooklyn College, where she has also taught composition, literature, and a critical-transdisciplinary garden-based environmental studies course.
-She holds a bachelor’s degree in comparative literature and a master’s in English from Brooklyn College.
-She earned an M.Phil. in urban education from the CUNY Graduate Center, where she is a doctoral candidate.
-She is a native New Yorker who lives, works, organizes, gardens in the community, and sings with the Brooklyn Women’s Chorus.
+Pieranna Pieroni believes in the transformative power of education--for teachers, learners and communities.
+For 30 years, she has taught, mentored, collaborated with and learned from young people from diverse backgrounds in formal and informal settings.
+Pieranna is Director of College Now, a college transition program for NYC public high school students, at Brooklyn College, where she has also taught composition, literature and a critical-transdisciplinary garden-based environmental studies course.
+She holds a bachelor’s degree in comparative literature and a master’s in English from Brooklyn College, CUNY.
+She earned an MPhil in Urban Education from the CUNY Graduate Center, where she is a doctoral candidate.
+Pieranna is a native New Yorker who lives, works, organizes, gardens in the community, and sings with the Brooklyn Women’s Chorus, in Brooklyn, NY.

 Tiana Rainford